topquark22/Thermo55/README.md

 The Arduino used as receiver (or standalone) must have analog input pins A6, A7 for setting the threshold.
 We used Nano v3.

-You can operate with an external radio, of a Nano v3 + nRF24L01 integrated noard (as illustrated).
+You can operate with an external radio, of a Nano v3 + nRF24L01 integrated board (as illustrated).

 You eill also need:
 - AdaFruit MAX31855 thermocouple amplifier breakout board (for transmitter)